jameshibbard/blog/_posts/2013-09-30-prevent-double-data-submission-in-rails-3.md

 comments: false
 ---

-I was recently working on an application, that lets people from all over the world apply for a programme at the university I work at.
+I was recently working on an application, that lets people from all over the world apply for a programme at the place I work.

 The application works well and does what it should, but we were seeing quite a lot of double submissions, that is to say, the same person applying multiple times in short succession.